 After we finish the call I open up the photo again and lose myself in it.
 I tell Milton I wish I could be there for the ceremony, but he misunderstands my desire for an affirmation that I’ll return, and suddenly there is clarity amidst the confusion; yes, of course I can go back.
 We’d been planning and scheming all kinds of ways to get Raul and Milton to Europe, when I could so easily just go back to Brasil.
 And now I’m light-headed as pure joy rises and pours out of my heart and bursts through me in ecstatic laughter that I have to be careful to contain so as to not wake my sleeping family.

-He asks if he can be the one to tell Raul, and I say yes, and only a few minutes of giggly anticipation pass before I receive a bundle of messages from Raul in all caps and with a million love hearts ‘is it really true, are you really coming back?’ and yes, its true, and he’s crying with joy and I’m electric and I know, I know, I know, it’s the right path.
+He asks if he can be the one to tell Raul, and I say yes, and only a few minutes of giggly anticipation pass before I receive a bundle of messages from Raul in all caps and with a million love hearts ‘is it really true, are you really coming back?’ and yes, its true, and he’s crying with joy and I can’t stop laughing and I feel so deeply in my bones that it’s the right path.

 Everything I’m not taking with me I list for sale, except for a pile of my treasured books, journals and film cameras.
 I feel lighter and freer then ever before and excitement takes root and grows as I prepare for living a life with no fixed address – the kind of life I’d dreamt of for so long.